HadoukenIO/js-adapter/tutorials/Application.EventEmitter.md

 ```

 #### view-shown
-Generated when a child BrowserView is shown.
+Generated when a BrowserView is shown.
 This event will fire during creation of a BrowserView.
 ```js
 //This response has the following shape:
 {